SAGSA/SystemInfo/README.md

 $ErrorResult-contains computers that have errors.
 ## Module Installation
+If you use powershell v5 or later
+1. Run powershell command Set-ExecutionPolicy -ExecutionPolicy RemoteSigned
-If you use powershell v5 or later, run powershell command Install-Module -Name Systeminfo -Scope CurrentUser, else
+2. Run powershell command Install-Module -Name Systeminfo -Scope CurrentUser else
 1. Find your PSModule paths by running $env:PSModulePath.Split(";") in a Powershell prompt
 2. Download the archive SysteminfoModule1.0.4.zip and extract to any one of these paths